zyzisyz/mfa_conformer/README.md

 <p align="center"><img width="95%" src="docs/mfa_conformer.png" /></p>

+The architecture of the MFA-Conformer is inspired by recent stateof-the-art models in speech recognition and speaker verification.
+Firstly, we introduce a convolution subsampling layer to decrease the computational cost of the model.
+Secondly, we adopt Conformer blocks which combine Transformers and convolution neural networks (CNNs) to capture global and local features effectively.
+Finally, the output feature maps from all Conformer blocks are concatenated to aggregate multi-scale representations before final pooling.

 ## Installation

 Once you have created your Python environment (Python 3.8+), you can simply create the project and install its requirements: